-DBEDT NEWS RELEASE: Hawaii expands broadband networkPosted on Oct 15, 2015 in Latest News, Newsroom, Press Releases
+DBEDT NEWS RELEASE: Hawaii expands broadband networkPosted on Oct 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Department of Business, Economic Development and Tourism (DBEDT) through its attached agency, the Hawaii Strategic Development Corporation (HSDC) announced, as part of a public-private partnership, two new broadband facilities outfitted with state-of-the-art multi-gigabit connectivity.